b57-clouddevops/ansible/README.md

 A playbook is a list of plays!!!
 A play is a list of tasks!!!
 A task is nothing an aciton that you want ansible to perform

+Ansible expected the playbooks to have .yaml or yml as extensions